vivliostyle/vivliostyle.org/faq.md

 👉[Vivliostyle Viewer User Guide: EPUB](https://docs.vivliostyle.org/#/vivliostyle-viewer#epub)

 To view (or convert to PDF) EPUB in a local environment, it is convenient to use Vivliostyle CLI.
-Soo [Vivliostyle CLI User Guide](https://docs.vivliostyle.org/#/vivliostyle-cli), [Generate PDF from EPUB](https://docs.vivliostyle.org/#/vivliostyle-cli#generate-pdf-from-epub) and [Preview the typesetting results](https://docs.vivliostyle.org/#/vivliostyle-cli#preview-the-typesetting-results).
+See [Vivliostyle CLI Documentation](https://github.com/vivliostyle/vivliostyle-cli/blob/main/docs/index.md), [Generate PDFs from other formats](https://github.com/vivliostyle/vivliostyle-cli/blob/main/docs/getting-started.md#generate-pdfs-from-other-formats) and [Previewing the typesetting result](https://github.com/vivliostyle/vivliostyle-cli/blob/main/docs/getting-started.md#previewing-the-typesetting-result).

 ### How to integrate Vivliostyle Viewer into my website?